 Commuter students add diversity to the Goucher community.
 They have a different perspective to share, and the Office of Student Engagement encourages and assists commuters in exchanging ideas, concerns, and suggestions with college offices and student peers.
-All commuters are invited to come to monthly commuter event to relax, unwind, and mingle with fellow commuters.
-If you have any questions or need more information, please e-mail Christine Krieger, give her a call at 410-337-6422, or stop by the Office of Student Engagement.
+All commuters are invited to come to monthly commuter events to relax, unwind, and mingle with fellow commuters.
+If you have any questions or need more information, please e-mail Aisha Rivers (assistant director of student engagement) or stop by the Office of Student Engagement.

 A full list of campus resources is here, but check out the following information on offices and departments that can help you through your college experience.